nomaanulhasan/tabbed-slider/readme.txt

 2. Example of slider on a live page.

 == Changelog ==

+= 1.2.0 =
+* Admin intro page Added
+* Added info about the plugin usage for improving developer experience
+* Plugin landing page added and URL updated into the plugin

 = 1.1.5 =
 * Plugin Check - Fixed all errors for wordpress.org